John-Kingham/codecademy-vancouver-commuters/README.md

     - A breadth-first search will return the shortest route
   - Database:
     - All data will be stored in Python data structures (dictionaries, lists, etc.)

+## Progress
+I'm using GitHub Issues to track my tasks and progress on this project.